 • Address: Inner Lake, Tihany

-I will invite you to hike if you are ever around Inner Lake.
-One of the destinations of the 9-10 kilometres long Tihany round tours is the geyser cone area evoking the period of the formation of Lake Balaton and the Tihany Peninsula.
+If you are ever around Inner Lake, I invite you to hike.
+One of the destinations of the 9-10 kilometre-long Tihany round tours is the geyser cone area, which evokes the period of the formation of Lake Balaton and the Tihany Peninsula.

 After continuing the road, you will see the Outer Lake, a swampy area with rich flora and beautiful birds.
 Like the Inner Lake, its water is a caldera, indicating a past volcanic presence.
-It’s crazy; think about it, there were huge volcanoes in this peaceful scenery once upon a time.
+It’s crazy; think about it: once upon a time, there were huge volcanoes in this peaceful scenery.

-• The hermit’s caves are free to visit all year long, there’s no entry.
+• The hermit’s caves are free to visit year-round; there’s no entry.

 • Open: 0-24, every day